QuodFinis/Low-Light-Image-Stitching/README.md

-# **Low-Light Image Stitching**
+# **Low-Light Image Stitching Using Classical Techniques**

-A project utlizing classical computer vision techniques to improve image stitching performance in low-light conditions.
-The aim is to develop a preprocessing-based pipeline to enhance feature detection, matching, and blending for seamless image stitching.
+A project to create seamless panoramas by stitching multiple images together, focusing on low-light conditions using classical computer vision methods learned in class.

+---

 ## **Table of Contents**
 - [Introduction](#introduction)